(This post was originally published on September 1, 2015, and updated on August 21, 2019.)

 Especially effective are apples (the sweet kind are best for Pitta and Vata types), pomegranates and beets.

-Vata-types especially might benefit from fresh-squeezed lime juice with a pinch of sea salt in water to help ward off dehydration.
+Vata-types especially might benefit from fresh-squeezed lime juice with a pinch of sea salt in the water to help ward off dehydration.

 For a complete list of foods that are cooling and Pitta-pacifying, click HERE.